n1zzo/tersicore/README.md

     user user [group];

-As a last step copy uwsgi ini file from docs/conf folder:

-    cp docs/uwsgi/tersicore_rest.ini conf/

-After the configuration and database building, you can run musicLibrary with:
+After the configuration and database building, you can run tersicore with:

-    uwsgi --ini conf/tersicore_rest.ini
+    uwsgi --ini docs/uwsgi/tersicore_rest.ini

 ## Configuration

-There are two configuration files: tersicore.conf specifies how this software should behave and logging.conf specify how logging should work.
-In the docs/config directory you can find some examples.
+Tersicore can configured with two files:

+- tersicore.conf
+- logging.conf

+The first one defines the database parameters and the paths to be scanned for music files.

+There are two example configuration files, one for a MySQL-based setup:

+    cp docs/config/tersicore_mysql.conf tersicore.conf

+And another one for SQLite-based setup:

+    cp docs/config/tersicore_sqlite.conf tersicore.conf

+Just copy one of them and customize it as needed.

+Logging format and options are defined in logging.conf.
+Two example configuration files are provided, either for debug use:

+    cp docs/config/logging_debug.conf logging.conf

+Or production use:

+    cp docs/config/logging_production.conf logging.conf

+Just choose the one that fits your needs.
 Further logging documentation can be found [here][python-logging-config-dictschema].

-You should initialize the Config object once.
-You can optionally specify a config directory and override default file names.

-    from tersicore.config import Config
-    config = Config('/var/tersicore', 'tersicore.conf', 'log.conf')

-Tersicore and logging configurations are shown to the user as dictionaries.

-    conf_tersicore = config.tersicore
-    conf_logging = config.logging

-    conf_db = conf_tersicore['DATABASE']

 ## Database